-The materials below have been identified by teachers as most useful in preventing and combating censorship.
+The materials below can be used by educators as useful tools in preventing and combating censorship.

 Focusing on materials broadly defined in classrooms and schools today, a committee of English educators updated a 2004 position statement originally detailing censorship of “nonprint” materials.
 This new statement bridges censorship issues across varied modalities and texts.